 - Demand for the professional’s area of expertise – a professional’s area of expertise has to be the specific one that a litigator is looking for

 - Commitment to excellence and a competitive spirit – an expert witness in UAE should provide services that are of great quality.
 An expert witness should stay competitive in the market, continuously acquiring knowledge in his/her area of expertise

-- The ability is always beating or meeting deadlines – take note that litigation is very crucial to deadlines.
-There are legal repercussions to not showing in a timely manner.
+- The ability is always beat or meet deadlines – take note that litigation is very crucial to deadlines.
+There are legal repercussions to not showing up in a timely manner.

-- Lack of skeletons that are hidden in the closet like revocations of applicable licenses, criminal convictions, doing poorly to a job that’s resulted to a poor reputation, being disqualified on past assignments as an expert witness in UAE, controversial writings of the past, and more
+- Lack of skeletons that are hidden in the closet like revocations of applicable licenses, criminal convictions, doing poorly to a job that’s resulted in a poor reputation, being disqualified on past assignments as an expert witness in UAE, controversial writings of the past, and more

-- Having a schedule which is flexible in order to comply with trial appearances and depositions
+- Having a schedule that is flexible in order to comply with trial appearances and depositions

 - Having an employer or being self-employed to be allowed to serve as a UAE expert witness

-- Having enough time to do the assignment of being an expert witness effectively – this can mean working on weekends and nights
+- Having enough time to do the assignment of being an expert witness effectively – can mean working on weekends and nights

 - Being thick-skinned and ready to take the stand – an expert witness is not for an individual that does not like to speak up.
 The opposing side can make it the goal in challenging the credentials and work of the expert witness and paint him or her as a sloppy, unqualified, biased, and/or less than honest individual

-- Great communication skills – an expert witness in UAE that lacks in written and verbal communication skills can be seen as useless
+- Great communication skills – an expert witness in UAE that lacks written and verbal communication skills can be seen as useless

 - A fee schedule and a contract to perform as a UAE expert witness